cap-js/docs/java/change-tracking.md

   }
 </style>

 As of CAP Java 2.7.0, the change tracking feature is available.
-With this feature you can track and store the changes inside your entities.
+You can use this feature to track the changes of your entities and display them in the UI.

 ### Using Change Tracking